 - Phalaenopsis, also called moth orchids.
 These plants have round flowers with a pronounced lip that grow on a single tall stalk arising from a whorl of fleshy, oval leaves.
 Flowers are usually white, purple or pink, or some combination thereof.

 - Dendrobium, also called cane orchids.
-They have smaller flowers that grow in rows on stalks that arise from thick canes, oftentimes with several flower clusters per plant.
+They have smaller flowers that grow in rows on stalks that arise from thick canes, often with several flower clusters per plant.
 Flowers are typically white or purple.
 Dendrobium leaves are narrow and emerge from the sides of the cane.

 Knowing the name of your orchid will help you later, after the bloom.